Healthy Homes Assessment Kilbirnie

 Fines for Failing to Comply

-As of 1st July 2021, when a brand new or renewed tenancy is signed on a Kilbirnie rental property, all Healthy Homes compliance work have to be finished by the end of 90 days.
+From the 1st of July in 2021, when a new, renewed or varied tenancy is signed on a Kilbirnie rental property, all Healthy Homes compliance tasks must be completed inside of 90 days.

-Since the 1st July of 2021, if a new, renewed or varied Tenancy is signed for a Kilbirnie rental property, all Healthy Homes compliance work must be completed by the end of 90 days.
+From the 1st of July in 2021, once a new, renewed or varied tenancy is signed on a Kilbirnie rental property, all Healthy Homes compliance work must be completed inside of 90 days.

-Failure to meet any of the Healthy Homes Standards within the anticipated timeframe could result in penalties of up to $7200.
-Additionally, if a present Healthy Homes Statement of Compliance is not incorporated in the renewal, new or revised tenancy agreement, there may be an additional penalty or infringement fee.
+Failure to meet any of the Healthy Homes Standards within the anticipated timeframe could result in an amount of $7200.
+In addition, if the current Healthy Homes Statement of Compliance isn’t included in the new, renewed or revised tenancy agreement there may be additional penalties or an infringement fee.

-Any tenant can ask for information regarding the Healthy Homes Standard and how they are related to the house they live in.
-If the landlord or the property manager doesn’t provide the necessary information within 21 days from getting the notice, the tenant could receive an infringement notification and could be fined up to $750.
+Anyone can request details regarding the Healthy Homes Standard and how they relate to the home they live in.
+If the property manager is unable to provide the information requested within 21 days of being informed of the request, they will be issued an infringement notice and be fined up to $750.

-Furthermore, there’s also a penalty as much as $900 for property owners or property managers who provide a false or false Healthy Homes Compliance Statement or other information.
-The person who is responsible for this fine is the one who is named on the lease agreement as being the person letting the property out which could be the landlord’s name or the property management company.
+In addition, there is an additional fine of approximately $900 for landlords or property managers who have provided a false or misleading Healthy Homes Statement of Compliance or information.
+The person who is liable for this fine is whoever is named on the lease agreement as being the person who is letting the property and it could be the name of the landlord, or the company that manages the property.

-It’s crucial to be aware that landlords who own multiple rental properties may receive greater penalties for non-compliance.
-The harshest penalties are reserved for serious violations.
-Those who have at least six rental properties could receive fines of up to $50,000, and as much as $100,000 in the case of hearing claims.
+It’s also crucial to remember that a landlord who have multiple rental properties may receive even higher fines for non-compliance.
+The highest penalties are reserved only for serious breaches, and landlords with six or more properties can be fined as high as $50,000, or as high as $100,000 for hearing claims.

-It is clear that failure to comply with compliance with Healthy Homes requirements can hit your pocket hard, with large fines in addition to continuing to be required to comply with the requirements.
-Do not risk your rental property Contact us now and make arrangements to have an home inspection performed on the rental property you are renting.
+In the end, a failure to comply with your Healthy Homes requirements can hit your wallet with large fines in addition to continuing to be required to comply with the requirements.
+Don’t risk your rental property call us now and request a home assessment performed on your rental property.

 Healthy homes matter

-About 1 in 3 households rent homes in New Zealand and Kilbirnie, and research shows us that these rental houses are more likely to be older, colder, are not as efficient heating, and generally have lower quality than owner occupied properties.
+A majority of households rent from New Zealand and Kilbirnie, and research has shown that these rental houses tend to be colder, older and have less efficient heating, and generally have lower quality than the homes of owners.

-Cold, damp and mouldy houses can have negative well-being results, specifically for illnesses such as colds and asthma, as well as heart diseases.
-In addition, people who have reported four or more key issues with their housing often have poor life satisfaction and lower mental wellbeing.
+Damp, mouldy and cold homes can have negative well-being outcomes, particularly illnesses like colds, flu, asthma and cardiovascular diseases.
+Additionally, those who have reported four or more major house quality problems often experience poor life satisfaction and lower mental wellbeing.

-The Healthy Homes Standards are a list of specific and minimum standards for heating, insulation Ventilation, Moisture Ingress and Drainage, and Draught stopping within Kilbirnie rental properties.
+The Healthy Homes Standard is a listing of minimum and specific standards for heating, insulation Ventilation, Moisture ingress and Drainage, as well Draught stopping in Kilbirnie rental properties.

-Get started now and contact us about having a Kilbirnie Healthy Home assessment on your rental property today.
+Start now and call about having a Kilbirnie Healthy Home assessment on your rental property today.

 healthy homes assessment compliance